-interns to work in the areas of membership, education, publications, and creative affairs.
+interns to work in the areas of membership, marketing, and creative affairs.
+All internships are unpaid.

 Here’s what past interns have about their intern experience at The Dramatists Guild

 To be part of the team at the Dramatists Guild is to be part of a century-old tradition of speaking on behalf of the American theatre’s greatest voices.
 I’ve learned a lot about the business of theatre, current standards and trends, and how to build my own portfolio and contacts as a theatrical writer.
 But the most important thing I’ve learned is how rewarding and necessary it is to be involved in this community.
 Dramatists truly are stronger when we stand together.